Westcar Papyrus: Story No. 2

+Story No.3

 The third story, told by another son named Baufra, is set during the reign of his grandfather Sneferu.
-The king is bored and his chief lector Djadjaemankh advises him to gather twenty young women and use them to sail him around the palace lake.
-Sneferu orders twenty beautiful oars made, and gives the women nets to drape around them as they sail.
-However, one of the girls loses an amulet - a fish pendant made of malachite so dear to her that she will not even accept a substitute from the royal treasury, and until it is returned to her neither she nor any of the other women will row.
-The king laments this, and the chief lector folds aside the water to allow the retrieval of the amulet, then folds the water back.
+Sneferu finds himself bored in his palace one day, as he can't find anything to do.
+Sneferu calls for chief lector Djadjaemankh.
+He advises him to gather twenty young women and use them to sail him around the palace lake in his barque.
+Djadjaemankh proclaims that this will fix Sneferu's boredom, as he will see beautiful sights on his rowing trip.
+Sneferu orders twenty beautiful oars made of ebony, sandal wood, and gold.
+Sneferu asks for women who fit certain requirements such as have yet to have children, beautiful limbs and braided hair.
+He gives the women nets to drape around them as they sail.
+However, one of the girls loses an amulet after getting her hair caught on an oar - a fish pendant made of turquoise so dear to her that she will not even accept a substitute from the royal treasury, and until it is returned to her neither she nor any of the other women will row, even after the King demand it.
+Sneferu goes to Djadjaemankh with his problem, asking what he should do.
+Using magic, Djadjaemankh halves the water in the lake and puts it on top of the other half.
+After finding the pendant and putting the water back into place, Sneferu rewards Djadjaemankh with everything he has ever wanted.

+Repeating the tradition of giving offerings, King Khufu declares bread, an ox, beer, cake, and incense to King Sneferu.

+Story No. 4

 The fourth story, told by Hordjedef, concerns a miracle set within Khufu's own reign.
-A townsman named Dedi apparently has the power to reattach a severed head onto an animal, to tame wild lions, and knows the number of secret rooms in the shrine of Thoth.
-Khufu, intrigued, sends his son to invite this wise man to the court, and upon Dedi's arrival he orders a goose, an undefined waterbird, and a bull beheaded.
+A townsman named Dedi, from a fictional place called Djed-Sneferu is capable of miracles.
+Hordjedef claims Dedi is over a hundred years old and can eat and drink excessive amounts of food and beer.
+According to Hordjedef, Dedi has the power to reattach a severed head onto an animal, to tame wild lions, and knows the number of secret rooms in the shrine of Thoth.
+Khufu wanted to build shrine rooms similar to the ones at Thoth.
+Intrigued, he sends his son to invite this wise man to the court, and upon Dedi's arrival he orders a goose, an undefined waterbird, and a bull beheaded.
 Dedi reattaches the heads.
 Khufu then questions him on his knowledge on the shrine of Thoth, and Dedi answers that he does not know the number of rooms, but he knows where they are.
 When Khufu asks for the wheres and hows, Dedi answers that he is not the one who can give Khufu access, but the first of the three future kings in the womb of the woman Rededjet is.
 This is a prophecy detailing the beginnings of the Fifth Dynasty, starting with Userkaf.